go-T/bee/db.md

 ## Key-Value Database
   * [redis](https://github.com/antirez/redis) - an in-memory database that persists on disk.
 (23K)
+  * [Pedis](https://github.com/fastio/pedis) - Pedis is the NoSQL data store using the SEASTAR framework, compatible with REDIS.
+The name of Pedis is an acronym of Parallel redis, which with high throughput and low latency.
   * [etcd](https://github.com/coreos/etcd) - Distributed reliable key-value store for the most critical data of a distributed system.(*13k)
   * [TiKV](https://github.com/pingcap/tikv) - Distributed transactional key value database powered by Rust and Raft. (*1.8k)
   * [GolevelDB](https://github.com/syndtr/goleveldb) - an implementation of the LevelDB key/value database in the Go programming language.(*1.6k)